Mentuu/myPortfolio/README.md

-myPortfoli made with simple html, css and javaScript.
+myPortfolio made with simple html, css and javaScript.